 Catamaran charters can also be organized, gliding through the small island peaks of the park.
 Sunset cruises, half day charters, day charters and overnight trips to the neighboring islands of Koh Phangan, Koh Tao are also offered.
 Full-day deep sea fishing featuring coral fishing, trawling, and sea bed fishing is also available.
 Catch includes snapper, squid, mackerel, shark and barracuda.

 Phuket Aquarium and Butterfly Farm Cape Panwa & Phuket Town (From 4 years old).
 Over 30 tanks bursting with freshwater and saltwater creatures give smaller visitors lots to reasons to point and say, “Mom, look!”
-The fascinating weirdness of the undersea world cannot be overstated: cuttlefish hover like spaceships, razorfish look like sinking sticks, and the so-ugly-you-can’t-help-staring stonefish could go by no other name.
-The diverse selection includes eel, crab, shrimp, sharks, and fish that range from brilliantly coloured to the cleverly disguised.
+The fascinating weirdness of the undersea world cannot be overstated: cuttlefish hover like spaceships, razor fish look like sinking sticks, and the so-ugly-you-can’t-help-staring stonefish could go by no other name.
+The diverse selection includes eel, crab, shrimp, sharks, and fish that range from brilliantly colored to the cleverly disguised.

 Phuket FantaSea is the island's biggest show.
 With trapeze artists, a cast of hundreds, performing elephants and other animals and an exotic storyline that blends tradition with fantasy you'll have a wonderful evening out here.
-But the extravaganza doesn't stop there as FantaSea is set in a theme park that offers carnival-like games, lots of shopping opportunities, a Palace of the Elephants, a Similan Adventure Centre several other food oulets.
-It's spectacular and extravagent.
+But the extravaganza doesn't stop there as FantaSea is set in a theme park that offers carnival-like games, lots of shopping opportunities, a Palace of the Elephants, a Similan Adventure Centre several other food outlets.
+It's spectacular and extravagant.

 Thai Boxing, or Muay Thai, is one of the most popular spectator sports in Thailand, and now gaining world renown.
 Exciting enough on TV with the boxers dressed in colorful gear sparring and circling with punches, strikes, sweeping kicks and artful feints are even more riveting when seen live.